 The Ferris wheel is called the Diamond and Flowers Ferris wheel, referring to the spectacular light show it gives off after the sun goes down.

-From there, consider a trip on the park train which will take you around the main attractions.
+From there, consider a trip on the park train which will take you to all the main attractions.

 The Sea Bird Sanctuary makes up one-third of the park's total area.
 Visitors can birdwatch and learn more about the local species that live there.
 Certain areas such as the east beach and the marshland are restricted access to give the birds some human-free habitats.
 However, the west beach is open to the public and is a popular place for summertime activities.

 There's an information center where you can learn more about the efforts to bring native birds back into the area.

 There are a considerable number of trees and shrubs growing in the park.

 Japanese apricot, Narcissus, cosmos, silk tree, wax myrtle, black pine and cherry trees can all be found in the garden.
 The park's numerous cherry trees make it a particularly popular spot for hanami (cherry blossom viewing picnics) when the landscape is temporarily awash with delicate pink blossoms.
 This is a perfect time of year to pack a lunch and relax in the springtime sunshine by the sea.

 Look out for special events in the park throughout the year.
 Annual events include a spring birdwatching festival (to see sandpipers and plover), the wild bird photography exhibition, a poppy-picking festival, New Year's Eve late night Ferris wheel rides, the summer Tanabata wish festival, the Narcissus festival, and a sake drinking festival.